Fran-Merce/Markdown-editor/README.md

 https://markdown-editor-wine.vercel.app/

 ## Run Local
-If you want to run local just clone de repo and install depencies with yarn
+If you want to run local just clone the repo and install depencies with yarn